 Understanding Perception and Illusion in Marketing

-Important is not only to learn what is marketing but also to know ways and means to implement these fundamentals you learn.
-It all starts from our mind and let me share the basic concept that ‘mind plays a crucial role in marketing’.
-Isn’t when we start working with any new idea or start searching for any new product, services, etc. our mind and thoughts are surrounded by questions like What to do?
+It is important not only to learn what is marketing but also to know ways and means to implement these fundamentals you learn.
+It all starts from our mind and let me share the basic concept that the ‘mind plays a crucial role in marketing’.
+Isn’t it when we start working with any new idea or start searching for any new product, service, etc. our mind and thoughts are surrounded by questions like What to do?
 Where to start?
 Or Where to go?
 How to do it?
 And Who will do?
-The list is endless unless until we recognize that being aware or generating awareness is the reality and the rest all is the illusion.
+The list is endless until we recognize that being aware or generating awareness is the reality and the rest all is the illusion.
 Marketing is the management of these perceptions.

 Once you are aware of the relationship between mind, perception, and illusion you are ready to take embark on your new journey.
 I will help you to take that leap.